 1 – High viewership

-2 – Low risk
+2 – Low risk for publishers

 3 – Incentives for content creators